We've independently reviewed this article to make sure it's as accurate as we can make it.

 Using puzzle floor mats is one of the easiest ways you can reduce the amount of noise coming from downstairs.
 They come in a wide variety of sizes, styles, and textures.
 They might even look a bit like padded tiles.
 At the same time, they have several pieces that can interlock together.

 You have probably seen these mats before in gyms, classrooms, and even at your local park.
 They are durable, comfortable, and easy to clean.
 Because they are thick, they also do a great job of insulating the floor.

 Therefore, you can put together and take apart these floor mats, arranging them in a way that best reduces the amount of noise coming from your downstairs neighbor.
 You should think about the materials available.
 Some are made out of cork while others are made out of foam or rubber.
 In general, the heavier the material, the better it will be at reducing sound coming from your downstairs neighbors.

-Even though you may not like the look of some puzzle mats, there are plenty of choices.
+Even though you may not like the look of some puzzle mats, there are plenty of choices and in plenty of colours.
 As long as they are easy to work with, they should do a good job of removing noise coming from your downstairs neighbors.